daattali/beautiful-jekyll/capstone/proposal.md

 We understand that you may require some restrictions to be put in place, but we also would like for our students to have some freedom to talk about the work they've done when applying for jobs.
 We want our students to know about these restrictions up-front so that they can make an informed decision about the project.

 Feel free to ask us about our standard UBC NDA.
-Contact us at `sthg_capstone@sthg.ubc.ca`.
+Contact us at `capstone-mds@science.ubc.ca`.